Volterra series: Continuous time

 Here the constant term $h_0$ on the right side is usually taken to be zero by suitable choice of output level $y$.
 The function $h_n(\tau_1, \dots, \tau_n)$ is called the n-th-order Volterra kernel.
 It can be regarded as a higher-order impulse response of the system.
 For the representation to be unique, the kernels must be symmetrical in the n variables $\tau$.
 If it is not symmetrical, it can be replaced by a symmetrized kernel, which is the average over the n! permutations of these n variables $\tau$.

 If N is finite, the series is said to be truncated.
 If a, b, and N are finite, the series is called doubly finite.

 Sometimes the n-th-order term is divided by n!, a convention which is convenient when taking the output of one Volterra system as the input of another ("cascading").

 The causality condition: Since in any physically realizable system the output can only depend on previous values of the input, the kernels $h_n(t_1, t_2, \ldots, t_n)$ will be zero if any of the variables $t_1, t_2, \ldots, t_n$ are negative.
 The integrals may then be written over the half range from zero to infinity.

 So if the operator is causal, $a \geq 0$.

 Fréchet's approximation theorem: The use of the Volterra series to represent a time-invariant functional relation is often justified by appealing to a theorem due to Fréchet.
 This theorem states that a time-invariant functional relation (satisfying certain very general conditions) can be approximated uniformly and to an arbitrary degree of precision by a sufficiently high finite-order Volterra series.
 Among other conditions, the set of admissible input functions $x(t)$ for which the approximation will hold is required to be compact.
 It is usually taken to be an equicontinuous, uniformly bounded set of functions, which is compact by the Arzelà–Ascoli theorem.
 In many physical situations, this assumption about the input set is a reasonable one.
 The theorem, however, gives no indication as to how many terms are needed for a good approximation, which is an essential question in applications.

 Discrete time

-This is similar to the continuous-time case:
+The discrete-time case is similar to the continuous-time case, except that the integrals are replaced by summations: